 Most often, this happens when the fan motor burns out.
 Call a pro to replace the motor.
 It might also be a dirty filter causing air resistance.
 You should check the air filter regularly for dirt buildup.

 Ducts can make popping and banging sounds for a number of reasons, but they’re usually caused by the sheet metal expanding and contracting as the air flows through the ductwork.

 Often, homeowners call the service pro before they make sure the controls are set to “on” or “auto” and “cool.”
 Also, check the power source by flipping the breaker and checking the fuse.
 Make sure the power switch to the compressor is on, along with the 240-volt disconnect next to the compressor.

-If these troubleshooting tips don’t fix common A/C problems, contact the HVAC professionals at Stack Heating and Cooling.
+If these troubleshooting tips don’t fix common A/C problems, contact the HVAC professionals at Stack Heating, Cooling, Plumbing and Electric.
 We’ve served greater Cleveland since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about A/C problems and other HVAC topics, download our free Home Comfort Resource guide.